UrbanInstitute/nccs-nptrends/data-guidebook/NOTES.md

     chain: TRUE
 ---

+# RUNS WHEN YOU RENDER FROM RSTUDIO:
 if( chain ){
   knitr::purl( "20-YEAR-TWO.qmd" )
   source(      "20-YEAR-TWO.R" )
 }

+# DOESN'T RUN WHEN YOU RENDER THE FULL BOOK:
 quarto::quarto_render(
   input = here::here("quarto"),
   output_format = "html",
   execute_params = list( chain=FALSE) )
 ```

-I have not implemented this yet.
+I have not implemented this yet, though.